The Griffin (fairy tale)

-"The Griffin" is a German fairy tale collected by the Brothers Grimm in Grimm's Fairy Tales.
+"The Griffin" is a German fairy tale collected by the Brothers Grimm in Grimm's Fairy Tales (KHM 165).

 It is Aarne-Thompson type 610, Fruit to Cure the Princess; and type 461, Three Hairs from the Devil.
 The Brothers Grimm noted its similarity to The Devil With the Three Golden Hairs.

 The opening type is seldom a stand-alone tale; it combines with others, such as type 461, as in this, or type 570, the Rabbit Herd, as in The Three May Peaches, to form a complete tale.
 The opening also features in Jesper Who Herded the Hares.